 Introduction

-OptimizeRasters is a command line tool that converts raster from one format to another, and can also be used to copy rasters and other data to and from cloud storage.
+OptimizeRasters is a tool that converts raster from one format to another, and can also be used to copy rasters and other data to and from cloud storage.
 During data conversion the output format is optimized so as to improve read performance.
 This is primarily achieved by ensuring that the data is internally tiled and includes appropriate pyramids.
 Options are also included to compress the imagery, so as to save storage space.

 OptimizeRasters supports two output formats: TIF and MRF.
 TIF is a very popular format that can contain pixels in different layouts.
 TIF files can be optimized for access if the pixels are internally broken into tiles.
 Many TIF files are not tiled.
 For example the standard products DigitalGlobe and USGS are not tiled, so it is often advantageous to run OptimizeRasters to copy the data from one set of directories to another while tiling the imagery to enable faster access.
 MRF (Meta Raster Format) is a format for the storage of rasters that was originally developed at NASA.
 Its simple structure based on tiles is optimized for access.
 MRF also includes additional compression options not supported in TIF.
 In many cases it is advantageous to optimize rasters by converting them to MRF.

-The primary use of OptimizeRasters is to copy rasters into cloud storage such as Amazon S3 so as to provide lower cost storage, yet provide performant, scalable and elastic data access.
-OptimizeRasters includes special functionality to work with imagery already stored in Amazon S3 buckets.
-It also has the capability to write the intermediate data on local fast disk during the conversion process if the input is from a slower disk or S3.
+One primary use of OptimizeRasters is to copy rasters into cloud storage such as Amazon S3 or Axure Blob Storage so as to provide lower cost storage, yet provide performant, scalable and elastic data access.
+OptimizeRasters includes special functionality to work with imagery already stored in cloud storage.
+It also has the capability to write the intermediate data on local fast disk during the conversion process if the input is from a slower storage.

 There are many parameters that can be configured based on format and input and output location of the files.
 These configuration parameters are defined in configuration files so as to simplify the repeated calling of the command on different datasets.

 So as to speed up the conversion and uploading of files parallel processing using multiple threads and processes is used by OptimizeRasters.
 During conversion and upload various checks are performed to help ensure that all files are correctly transferred.
 Optimize Rasters also includes extensive logging to provide a record of the conversion and upload.
+If there are unresolvable errors then a log of these files is maintained to enable simpler investigation to the issues and for the program to resume the conversion at a later time.

 OptimizeRasters is implemented as open source Python code accessing the GDAL_translate and GDALaddo tools.
 By utilizing GDAL OptimizeRasters can read as input a large number of file formats.
 If the output format does not support the associated metadata then it is written to an .AUX.XML files along with the resulting output files.